gsjohn144/Compiler_Project/README.md

 * Lua

 ## Error Codes
+Note: Only error codes 1-26 were included in the original compiler.
+Minor changes have been made to these as well to fix typos, be internally consistent, be more readable, etc.

 The following is a table of all error codes used within the compiler at present.
 Use these as appropriate.
 | Error Code | Error Message |